 - Additional freight charges

 - Unloading and transporting the goods from the arrival port to the final destination.

 As per business accounting, responsibility for freight charges includes the terms “FOB origin, freight collect” or “FOB Origin, freight prepaid.”
 If the term “FOB origin, freight collect” is used, the buyer will control the shipment and be responsible for the freight costs.
 If the term “FOB Origin, freight prepaid” is used, it means the buyer of goods will take responsibility for goods at the point of origin, and the seller pays the cost of shipping.

 What Is the Difference Between FOB and CIF?

-CIF refers to the ‘Cost, Insurance and Freight’ and FOB refers to the ‘Free on Board.’
+CIF refers to the ‘Cost, Insurance and Freight’, and FOB refers to the ‘Free on Board.’
 Both terms have their own uses in shipping companies of different countries.
 These terms basically highlight the relationship between buyer and seller for the shipment of goods (freight transport).
 These are widely used terms for vendor-client transactions.
-The FOB transfers liability from seller to buyer on the arrival of the shipment to the port of shipment or other final destination.
+The FOB transfers liability from the seller to the buyer on the arrival of the shipment to the port of shipment or other final destination.
 CIF is an agreement saying that the seller will pay the charges until the goods reach the port of the final destination chosen by the buyer.

 For more useful information, browse the resources guide today!